MiracleLabs/ds19-openlab-firebase-auth/readme.md

 # DS19 Open Lab | Login Functionality with Ionic and Firebase Authentication

-This repository contains the lab for Firebase Authentication with Ionic Mobile App.
+This repository contains the lab for demonstrating Login Functionality with Ionic and Firebase Authentication.
 It is one of the labs brought to you by Miracle's Innovation Labs.

 ## Technologies Overview